shubhendukr/trailer-tube/README.md

 # Trailer TUBE
 A web page allowing visitors to browse movies and watch their trailers.

-The project demonstrates the use of a Movie object class in Python to generate a static webpage, which displays a listing of movies and linked its trailers video on YouTube.
+The project demonstrates the use of a Movie object class in Python to generate a static webpage, which displays a listing of movies linked to its trailers video on YouTube.

 ## Prerequisite
 Python2 should be installed on your machine.